 5. In many cases it can be a great cost-saving to get your custom item manufactured in China.

 But even using suppliers in China to save money needs to be planned well-ahead for because many suppliers take off up to 10 days around the Chinese New Year as their annual holidays.

+Enjoyed this?
 Find out how the holidays in Australia, the USA and China affect your events.